Visionary Archetype Overview

 • End with owners and timelines

-Through optimism and momentum, Visionaries energize teams and expand what feels achievable.
+Through optimism and forward drive, Visionaries energize teams and expand perceived possibility.
 Without balance, frequent changes in focus can cause confusion or slow progress.

 • Inspires ambition and creativity